valdar/kamelets-workshop/README.didact.md

 You need the following tools:

-- VS Code: latest version available for your OS
+- [JBang](https://www.jbang.dev/): you need to install it on your machine.
-- Extension Pack for Apache Camel by Red Hat (includes Didact): available from the Extension Marketplace within VS Code
+- [VS Code](https://code.visualstudio.com/): install latest version available for your OS.
-- JBang
+- [Extension Pack for Apache Camel by Red Hat (includes Didact)](https://marketplace.visualstudio.com/items?itemName=redhat.apache-camel-extension-pack): available from the Extension Marketplace within VS Code.
-- Kamel CLI
+- [Camel Karavan Designer](https://marketplace.visualstudio.com/items?itemName=camel-karavan.karavan): available from the Extension Marketplace within VS Code.
-- Camel Karavan Designer: available from the Extension Marketplace within VS Code
+- [Kamel CLI](https://github.com/apache/camel-k/releases): needed only for scaffolding here, download the binary for your platform and put it in path.

 Once you've all requirements met, go to the next step.